 “Who the fuck are you?” the fat man hissed, balling his fists.

-The tall man surveyed the intruder’s visor with perplexity and sneered, “This ain’t a costume party, pal.”
+The tall man surveyed the intruder’s visor with perplexity and sneered, “This ain’t no costume party.”

 “Depart the woman or depart this life.”

-The tall mugger grinned malevolently and jabbed the air with his shiv, “You looking to die, tough guy?”
+The tall mugger grinned malevolently and jabbed the air with his shiv, “You looking to die?”

 The full-helmed man said nothing and took a step forward.
 The fat man and the short man looked to the shiv-wielder for guidance; he gestured with the blade toward the interloper.

 The short man produced a roller chain from his belt and rushed forward, flailing metal.
 Syzr maintained his position and let the chain drive strike him across his armored left shoulder, whereafter recoil brought the slender piece of machinery up into the assailant’s face.
 The short man screamed and clutched rubies at his eye.
 Syzr kicked the man in the gut and slammed a fist into his trachea.
 As his companion dropped to the ground, vainly sucking air, the fat man rushed in, grunting with rage, and caught Syzr about the mid-section, attempting a tackle, but recieved an elbow to the back of his neck and ragdolled.
 Syzr kicked the man in the face until he stilled permanently, then picked up the chain drive and turned to the leader, whose face tinctured with terror and incredulity.